mutationpp/Mutationpp/docs/input_files.md

 Note that if the `default` attribute is used as above, the composition with the name in the `default` value will be use as the default composition when computing equilibrium calculations.
+If no default is specified, then the first composition is used by default.

 ----
-@section elements Elements
+## Elements
+<a id="elements"></a>

 Element names and molecular weights are stored in the `elements.xml` file in the `data/thermo` directory.
 Each element is given as an XML node in the file.
 An